-Some patients who have experienced a hypersensitivity reaction to sulfasalazine may have a similar reaction to Asacol tablets or to other compounds which contain or are converted to mesalamine.
+Some patients who have experienced a hypersensitivity reaction to sulfasalazine may have a similar reaction to Asacol or to other compounds that contain or are converted to mesalamine.

-There have been reports of hepatic failure in patients with preexisting liver disease who have been administered mesalamine.
-Caution should be exercised when administering Asacol (mesalamine delayed-release tablets) to patients with liver disease.
+There have been reports of hepatic failure in patients with pre-existing liver disease who have been administered mesalamine.
+Caution should be exercised when administering Asacol to patients with liver disease.

 Pregnancy Category C

 There are no adequate and well controlled studies of Asacol use in pregnant women.
 Limited published human data on mesalamine show no increase in the overall rate of congenital malformations.
 Some data show an increased rate of preterm birth, stillbirth, and low birth weight; however, these adverse pregnancy outcomes are also associated with active inflammatory bowel disease.
-Animal reproduction studies of mesalamine found no evidence of fetal harm.
-However, dibutyl phthalate (DBP) is an inactive ingredient in Asacol (mesalamine delayed-release tablets) 's enteric coating, and in animal studies at doses > 190 times the human dose based on body surface area, maternal DBP was associated with external and skeletal malformations and adverse effects on the male reproductive system.
-Asacol (mesalamine delayed-release tablets) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Furthermore, all pregnancies, regardless of drug exposure, have a background rate of 2 to 4 percent for major malformations, and 15 to 20 percent for pregnancy loss.
+No evidence of fetal harm was observed in animal reproduction studies of mesalamine in rats and rabbits at oral doses approximately 1.9 times (rat) and 3.9 times (rabbit) the recommended human dose.
+However, dibutyl phthalate (DBP) is an inactive ingredient in Asacol's enteric coating, and in animal studies in rats at doses greater than 190 times the human dose based on body surface area, maternal DBP was associated with external and skeletal malformations and adverse effects on the male reproductive system.
+Asacol should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Mesalamine crosses the placenta.
 In prospective and retrospective studies of over 600 women exposed to mesalamine during pregnancy, the observed rate of congenital malformations was not increased above the background rate in the general population.
 Some data show an increased rate of preterm birth, stillbirth, and low birth weight, but it is unclear whether this was due to underlying maternal disease, drug exposure, or both, as active inflammatory bowel disease is also associated with adverse pregnancy outcomes.

-Dibutyl phthalate (DBP) is an inactive ingredient in Asacol (mesalamine delayed-release tablets) 's enteric coating.
-The human daily intake of DBP from the maximum recommended dose of Asacol (mesalamine delayed-release tablets) tablets is about 21 mg.
-Published reports in rats show that male rat offspring exposed in utero to DBP ( ≥ 100 mg/kg/day, approximately 39 times the human dose based on body surface area), display reproductive system aberrations compatible with disruption of androgenic dependent development.
+Dibutyl phthalate (DBP) is an inactive ingredient in Asacol's enteric coating.
+The human daily intake of DBP from the maximum recommended dose of Asacol tablets is about 21 mg.
+Published reports in rats show that male rat offspring exposed in utero to DBP (greater than or equal to 100 mg/kg/day, approximately 39 times the human dose based on body surface area), display reproductive system aberrations compatible with disruption of androgenic dependent development.
 The clinical significance of this finding in rats is unknown.
-At higher dosages ( ≥ 500 mg/kg/day, approximately 194 times the human dose based on body surface area), additional effects, including cryptorchidism, hypospadias, atrophy or agenesis of sex accessory organs, testicular injury, reduced daily sperm production, permanent retention of nipples, and decreased anogenital distance are noted.
+At higher dosages (greater than or equal to 500 mg/kg/day, approximately 194 times the human dose based on body surface area), additional effects, including cryptorchidism, hypospadias, atrophy or agenesis of sex accessory organs, testicular injury, reduced daily sperm production, permanent retention of nipples, and decreased anogenital distance are noted.
 Female offspring are unaffected.
-High doses of DBP, administered to pregnant rats was associated with increased incidences of developmental abnormalities, such as cleft palate ( ≥ 630 mg/kg/day, about 244 times the human dose, based on body surface area) and skeletal abnormalities ( ≥ 750 mg/kg/day, about 290 times the human dose based on body surface area) in the offspring.
+High doses of DBP, administered to pregnant rats was associated with increased incidences of developmental abnormalities, such as cleft palate (greater than or equal to 630 mg/kg/day, about 244 times the human dose, based on body surface area) and skeletal abnormalities (greater than or equal to 750 mg/kg/day, about 290 times the human dose based on body surface area) in the offspring.

-Dibutyl phthalate (DBP), an inactive ingredient in the enteric coating of Asacol (mesalamine delayed-release tablets) tablets, and its primary metabolite mono-butyl phthalate (MBP) are excreted into human milk.
-In pregnant rats, DBP causes fetal reproductive system aberrations/malformations in male offspring [see PRECAUTIONS, Pregnancy].
-The clinical significance of this is has not been determined.
+Dibutyl phthalate (DBP), an inactive ingredient in the enteric coating of Asacol tablets, and its primary metabolite mono-butyl phthalate (MBP) are excreted into human milk.
+The clinical significance of this has not been determined.

-Clinical studies of Asacol (mesalamine delayed-release tablets) did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
-In general, the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy in elderly patients should be considered when prescribing Asacol (mesalamine delayed-release tablets) .
-Reports from uncontrolled clinical studies and post-marketing reporting systems suggest a higher incidence of blood dyscrasias, i.e., agranulocytosis, neutropenia, pancytopenia, in subjects receiving Asacol (mesalamine delayed-release tablets) who are 65 years or older.
-Caution should be taken to closely monitor blood cell counts during drug therapy.
+Clinical studies of Asacol did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently than younger subjects.
+Other reported clinical experience has not identified differences in response between the elderly and younger patients.
+In general, the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy in elderly patients should be considered when prescribing Asacol.
+Reports from uncontrolled clinical studies and postmarketing reporting systems suggest a higher incidence of blood dyscrasias, that is, agranulocytosis, neutropenia, pancytopenia, in subjects receiving Asacol who are 65 years or older.
+Caution should be taken to closely monitor blood cell counts during treatment with Asacol.